 If you suffer from any of the following issues with your braces, these solutions may help you to temporarily relieve the discomfort.

-What to do, if a patient was to lose an aligner?
+What to do if a patient were to lose an aligner?

-Move to the prior aligner, or the next aligner if Poss and call the office.
+Move to the prior aligner, or the next aligner if possible and call the office.